 The Pilgrim’s Progress

 In Bunyan’s 12 years of imprisonment, there were however occasions when he was allowed out of prison, depending on the gaolers and the mood of the authorities at the time, and he was able to attend the Bedford Meeting and even preach.
 In prison, Bunyan had a copy of the Bible and of John Foxe’s Book of Martyrs, as well as writing materials.
 It was there, where he wrote Grace Abounding and started work on The Pilgrim’s Progress, as well as penning several tracts that may have brought him a little money.
 In 1671, while still in prison, he was chosen as pastor of the Bedford Meeting.
 By that time there was a mood of increasing religious toleration in the country and in March 1672 the king issued a declaration of indulgence which suspended penal laws against nonconformists.
-Thousands of nonconformists were released from prison, amongst them Bunyan, who immediately obtained a licence to preach under the declaration of indulgence.
+Thousands of nonconformists were released from prison, amongst them Bunyan, who immediately obtained a license to preach under the declaration of indulgence.

 Further Literary Achievements